 The Signs of Separation Anxiety

-It can sometimes be hard to spot the difference between separation anxiety and normal dog behavior.
+It can sometimes be hard to spot the difference between separation anxiety and normal dog behaviours.
 It can be even harder if you have a puppy.
 If your dog is only a puppy, don’t go looking for puppy separation anxiety solutions just yet.
-Whining and crying are all normal puppy behaviors.
+Whining and crying are all normal puppy behaviours.

-Separation anxiety usually looks like destroying rooms, constant barking and whining, pacing, escape attempts, and sometimes defecation and urination inside even if your dog is house-trained.
+Separation anxiety usually looks like destroying rooms, constant barking and whining, pacing, escape attempts, and sometimes defecation and urination inside, even if your dog is house-trained.
 Separation anxiety in older dogs usually prevents much the same.
+When you see anxious behaviours, consider giving calming treats for dogs with anxiety.

 Why Do Some Dogs Suffer from Separation Anxiety?